Over 180 Years of History

-A tourist trade in Windsor begins to grow with only four horse drawn hackney carriages remain as licences revert to motor vehicles once the licensee passed away.
-The cab rank in Windsor was shared between the taxi cars and carriages, with carriages allowed at the front of the que.
+A tourist trade in Windsor begins to grow with only four horse-drawn Hackney carriages remaining, as licences revert to motor vehicles once the licensee passes away.
+The cab rank in Windsor was shared between the taxi cars and carriages, with carriages allowed at the front of the queue.

-Pictured here is George Paget of Eton Wick (Great Uncle to me) driving The Landau which we still have.
-This carriage was first licensed in 1910 and you can read more here.
+Pictured here is George Paget of Eton Wick (Great Uncle to me), driving The Landau which we still have.

 The licensees were: